open-telemetry/opentelemetry-js/experimental/packages/exporter-trace-otlp-grpc/README.md

  > Settings configured programmatically take precedence over environment variables.
 Per-signal environment variables take precedence over non-per-signal environment variables.

-## Running opentelemetry-collector locally to see the traces

-1. Go to `examples/otlp-exporter-node`
-2. Follow the instructions there to inspect traces.

 ## Useful links

 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>